hako-mikan/sd-webui-lora-block-weight/README.md

 OUTALL:1,0,0,0,0,0,0,0,0,0,1,1,1,1,1,1,1,1,1,1

 ## XYZ Plotting Function
-The optimal value can be searched for on a round-robin basis by depending on the value of each layer individually.
+The optimal value can be searched by changing the value of each layer individually.
 ### Usage
-This function works by checking the Active checkbox.
-If a script (such as XYZ plot in Automatic1111) is enabled, it will take precedence.
+Check "Active" to activate the function.
+If Script (such as XYZ plot in Automatic1111) is enabled, it will take precedence.
 Hires. fix is not supported. batch size is fixed to 1. batch count should be set to 1.
-Enter XYZ as the identifier of the LoRA that you want to depend on.
+Enter XYZ as the identifier of the LoRA that you want to change.
 It will work even if you do not enter a value corresponding to XYZ in the preset.
 If a value corresponding to XYZ is entered, that value will be used as the initial value.
+Inputting ZYX, inverted value will be automatically inputted.
+This feature is enables to match weights of two LoRAs.
+Inputing XYZ for LoRA1 and ZYX for LoRA2, you get,
+LoRA1 1,0,0,0,1,1,1,1,1,1,1,1,0,0,0,0,0
+LoRA2 0,1,1,1,0,0,0,0,0,0,0,0,1,1,1,1,1
 ### Axis type
 #### value
-Sets the weight of the hierarchy to depend on.
+Sets the weight of the hierarchy to be changed.
 Enter the values separated by commas.
 0,0.25,0.5,0.75,1", etc.

 #### BLock ID
-Assuming a block ID, only that block will change to the value specified by value.
+If a block ID is entered, only that block will change to the value specified by value.
 As with the other types, use commas to separate them.
-Multiple blocks can also depend simultaneously by separating them with a space or hyphen.
-The first NOT character inverts the change: NOT IN08-OUT05 will depend on all blocks except IN08-OUT05.
+Multiple blocks can be changed at the same time by separating them with a space or hyphen.
+The initial NOT will invert the change, so NOT IN09-OUT02 will change all blocks except IN09-OUT02.

 #### Seed
 Seed changes, and is intended to be specified on the Z-axis.

 #### Original Weight
-Specify the initial value that depends on the weight of each block.
+Specify the initial value to change the weight of each block.
 If Original Weight is enabled, the value entered for XYZ is ignored.

 ### Input example
-X : value, value : 0,0.25,0.5,0.75,1
+X : value, value : 1,0.25,0.5,0.75,1
 Y : Block ID, value : BASE,IN01-IN08,IN05-OUT05,OUT03-OUT11,NOT OUT03-OUT11
 Z : Original Weights, Value : NONE,ALL0.5,ALL

 In this case, an XY plot is created corresponding to the initial values NONE,ALL0.5,ALL.
-If you select Seed for Z and enter -1,-1,-1, three XY plots will be created with different seeds.
+If you select Seed for Z and enter -1,-1,-1, the XY plot will be created 3 times with different seeds.

+### Effective Block Analyzer
+This function check which layers are working well.
+The effect of the block is visualized and quantified by setting the intensity of the other bocks to 1, decreasing the intensity of the block you want to examine, and taking the difference.
+#### Range
+If you enter 0.5, 1, all initial values are set to 1, and only the target block is calculated as 0.5.
+Normally, 0.5 will make a difference, but some LoRAs may have difficulty making a difference, in which case, set 0.5 to 0 or a negative value.

+#### settings
+##### diff color
+Specify the background color of the diff file.

+##### chnage X-Y
+Swaps the X and Y axes.
+By default, Block is assigned to the Y axis.

+##### Threshold
+Sets the threshold at which a change is recognized when calculating the difference.
+Basically, the default value is fine, but if you want to detect subtle differences in color, etc., lower the value.

+#### Blocks
+Enter the blocks to be examined, using the same format as for XYZ plots.

-For more information on hierarchical merging, please refer to
+For more information on block-by-block merging, see

 https://github.com/bbc-mc/sdweb-merge-block-weighted-gui